 Ms. Miller made her professional debut during the 2017-2018 season as Zweite Dame in Die Zauberflöte with Opera Philadelphia and spent the summer of 2018 as a member of Santa Fe Opera’s prestigious Apprentice Program, covering Kitty Oppenheimer in Doctor Atomic and Suzuki in Madame Butterfly.

 Other recent engagements included the title role in L’enfant et les sortilèges with the Aspen Music Festival, and appearances with Curtis Opera Theatre in the title role in The Rape of Lucretia, Kitty Oppenheimer in Doctor Atomic, and Baba in The Medium.
 In addition, Siena appeared in concert as the Alto soloist in Beethoven Symphony No. 9 with Symphony in C. Ms. Miller has worked with master artists such as Renée Fleming, Robert Spano, Placido Domingo, and Graham Johnson.
 Additionally she was invited by Marilyn Horne to participate in the legendary mezzo’s final year of leading The Song Continues series at Carnegie Hall.

-Ms. Miller is an alumna of the Oberlin Conservatory of Music, the Gerdine Young Artist Program at Opera Theatre of Saint Louis, the Chautauqua Institute, and the Aspen Music Festival.
+Ms. Miller is an alumna of the Curtis Institute of Music, Oberlin Conservatory of Music, the Gerdine Young Artist Program at Opera Theatre of Saint Louis, the Chautauqua Institute, and the Aspen Music Festival.
 Originally a violinist from Portland, Oregon, Siena entered the Curtis Institute of Music to pursue her masters in 2016 and is currently based in Philadelphia.